asperger17/sdk-spec-ultimate-open-source-devs/README.md

 When establishing the socket connection, the RSocket setup frame must contain a data payload with the following:

-- An API key (or optionally an auth token)
+- An API key
 - An application id
 - An organization id

+This is sent as a ***AppConnectionMetadata*** payload.
 After connection is established, application data can now flow through the socket without needed to send these credentials.

 ### Commands (App-To-Server)

+The following commands can be sent as part of the ***AppToServerCommand*** payload:

 - *GenerateAuthToken*